All Episodes

 That way you don't have to worry about your company being called racist or whatever.

-You have to worry about Al Sharpton protesting or arranging protests, and that's what's happened, folks.
+You have to worry about Al Sharpton protesting or arranging protests.

-The conservatives sat around and let themselves be demonized without fighting back, to the point that many people think, you know, it's not worth fighting to try to reject all this.
+The conservatives sat around and let themselves be demonized without fighting back to the point that many people think, you know, it's not worth fighting to try to reject all this.

 We'll just join the enemy here and be rid of the strife.

-We'll have a frictionless life.
+We'll have a frictionless life and so forth.

 It always does.

-Even the people that threw in with it.
+Because eventually, Obama's ideas are going to destroy everything, even the people that threw in with it.

 But until such time as that, we're left to fight it ourselves.

-Sixty-four percent, again, of Republican voters think that Boehner has been ineffective in fighting Obama's agenda.
+64%, again, of Republican voters think that Boehner has been ineffective in fighting Obama's agenda.

 That's what we've been talking about.

-Forty-eight percent of Republican voters want McConnell replaced.
+48% of Republican voters want McConnell replaced.

 60% want Boehner replaced.